Special Education Services

 Primary Language: Language that the child first learned, or the language that’s spoken in the home.

-PWN: Prior Written Notice: A Prior Written Notice (PWN) is a notice and summary of decisions that have been made regarding your student’s educational program provided to parents BEFORE IT IS IMPLEMENTED.
-It needs to be provided to parents every time a decision and change has been made AND when something proposed was rejected.
+PWN: Prior Written Notice: A Prior Written Notice (PWN) is a notice and summary of decisions that have been made regarding your student’s educational program provided to parents before it is implemented.
+It needs to be provided to parents every time a decision and change has been made and when something proposed was rejected.

 Procedural Safeguards: Legal requirements that ensure parents and kids will be treated fairly and equally in the decision-making process about special education.